Joe Dirt: Box office

-Joe Dirt opened at #4 in the domestic box office with $8,016,008 and went on to gross $27,087,695 domestically and $3,900,000 in other territories for a worldwide total of $30,987,695; from an estimated $17.7 million budget; this can be considered a moderate success.
+Joe Dirt opened at #4 in the domestic box office with $8,016,008 and went on to gross $27,087,695 domestically and $3,900,000 in other territories for a worldwide total of $30,987,695; from an estimated $17.7 million budget.
+Since movies typically have to gross twice their budget due to marketing and distribution costs, the movie was probably a financial loss.

 Critical response

-On Metacritic the film has a rating of 20/100 based on reviews from 26 critics, indicating "generally unfavorable reviews".
-On Rotten Tomatoes, the film holds a 9% rating based on 76 reviews with an average rating of 3.1/10.
-The site's consensus reads, "If you fall within the target audience of Joe Dirt, you may find it funny.
-Otherwise, the jokes will seem like a tired retread."
 Audiences surveyed by CinemaScore gave the film a grade B−.

 Ebert and Roeper both gave the film a thumbs down.
 Richard Roeper criticized the film for being too predictable and strained, and said that the radio station storyline was "absurd".
 Roger Ebert agreed, but praised Spade for taking on a different role than he is normally associated with, and added that Spade's performance was convincing, despite the film's other shortcomings.
 Ebert included Joe Dirt as one of his most hated films of all time under the category of "alleged comedies," stating that, "What movies, including Joe Dirt, often do not understand is that the act of being buried in crap is not in and of itself funny."

+Home media

+The film gained a cult following, with it being one of the most watched films on Crackle and leading to the development of the sequel.